openframeworks/ofSite/_documentation/graphics/ofImage_.markdown

 Draws a subsection of the image.

 This functions like a clipping mask.
 Does not altering any pixel data.

+Parameters:
+x X position to draw cropped image at. y Y position to draw cropped image at. z Z position to draw cropped image at. w Width of subsection to draw. h Height of subsection to draw. sx X position in image to begin cropping from. sy Y position in image to begin cropping from. sw Source width of cropped area. sh Source height of cropped area.